- Grade testing to industry standards such as AASHTO and EN specifications with Time-Temperature Superposition for master curve generation.

 - Multifunctional accessory design – plate cartridges with interchangeable lower plates and cylinder cartridges with interchangeable cups - for a cost-effective solution and widest application coverage.

-Kinexus DSR is a rotational rheometer for use in the Asphalt industry.
-The system applies controlled shear deformation to a sample under test, to enable measurement of flow properties (such as shear viscosity from flow tests) and dynamic material properties (such viscoelastic modulus and phase angle from oscillation tests).
+Kinexus DSR+ is a rotational rheometer for use in the Asphalt industry.
+The system applies controlled shear deformation to a sample under test, to enable measurement of flow properties (such as shear viscosity from flow tests) and dynamic material properties (such as viscoelastic modulus and phase angle from oscillation tests).

 A dynamic shear rheometer comprises several key components to enable robust, reliable and accessible rheological measurements for a particular sample or application: